Second order cubic corrections of large deviations for perturbed random walks: Proof of Theorems and

 \subsubsection{Proof of Lemma \ref{fo}}

 The main technical ingredient in the proof of Lemma \ref{fo} will be to extract the zero of $\Re(iz h'(z))$ for $z=e^{i\phi}$ at $\phi=0$, through a subtraction of appropriate functions.
-We will start deducing several properties of a key function, defined for $x>0$,
+This enables us to extract two key factors ($\sin\phi$ and $(1-\cos\phi)$) from $\Re(izh'(z))$.
+We will start deducing several properties of a resulting function in these computations, defined for $x>0$,

 where we adopt the convention $x_n=n+x$.

 \begin{lemma} Let $\theta\in (0,0.5)$.
 Then, the following are satisfied,

 \begin{itemize}